The Perugino exhibition provides a chance for cultural agencies in Perugia to cooperate

 The exhibition has proved the ideal chance for a collaboration between different cultural agencies in town, namely the National Gallery of Umbria and the architectural complex called “St. Lawrence Island.”
 The latter loaned the Perugia museum the St. Onuphrius Altarpiece painted by Luca Signorelli, usually kept in one of the rooms of the Chapter Museum, set next to the St. Lawrence Cathedral.

-In the middle Virgin Mary is depicted, enthroned, together with the Christ Child.
-On the left, the Saints Onuphrius and John the Baptist.
-On the right, Saint Lawrence and a Catholic bishop.
-At the feet of the throne, an angel plays a lute.
-The work was commissioned by Bishop Dionisio Vannucci, so the character painted on the right should possibly be identified as Giacomo Vannucci, the uncle of the former, as Dionisio meant to honor his memory.
+The St. Onofrio Altarpiece was painted by Luca Signorelli.
+In the centre of the altarpiece, there is the Virgin Mary (Madonna) on the throne and Child; on the left, there are the Saints Onofrio and John the Baptist; on the right, Saint Laurence and a bishop.
+At the foot of the throne is seated an angel playing a lute.
+The work was commissioned by Bishop Dionisio Vannucci, and it is probable that in the figure of the bishop painted on the right can be recognised Giacomo Vannucci, the predecessor uncle whose memory the bishop intended to honour.

 The Martinelli Altarpiece is restored – live!